-- 93 Other SLFRSs specify whether and when amounts previously recognised in other comprehensive income are reclassified to profit or loss.
+93 Other SLFRSs specify whether and when amounts previously recognised in other comprehensive income are reclassified to profit or loss.
 Such reclassifications are referred to in this Standard as reclassification adjustments.
 A reclassification adjustment is included with the related component of other comprehensive income in the period that the adjustment is reclassified to profit or loss.
-For example, gains realised on the disposal of available-for-sale financial assets are included in profit or loss of the current period.
 These amounts may have been recognised in other comprehensive income as unrealised gains in the current or previous periods.
-Those unrealised gains must be deducted from other comprehensive income in the period in which the realised gains are reclassified to profit or loss to avoid including them in total comprehensive income twice. - 94 An entity may present reclassification adjustments in the statement(s) of profit or loss and other comprehensive income or in the notes.
-An entity presenting reclassification adjustments in the notes presents the items of other comprehensive income after any related reclassification adjustments.
+Those unrealised gains must be deducted from other comprehensive income in the period in which the realised gains are reclassified to profit or loss to avoid including them in total comprehensive income twice.

-- 95 Reclassification adjustments arise, for example, on disposal of a foreign operation (see LKAS 21), on derecognition of available-for-sale financial assets (see LKAS 39) and when a hedged forecast transaction affects profit or loss (see paragraph 100 of LKAS 39 in relation to cash flow hedges). - 96 Reclassification adjustments do not arise on changes in revaluation surplus recognised in accordance with LKAS 16 or LKAS 38 or on remeasurements of defined benefit plans recognised in accordance with LKAS 19.
+- 94 An entity may present reclassification adjustments in the statement(s) of profit or loss and other comprehensive income or in the notes.
+An entity presenting reclassification adjustments in the notes presents the items of other comprehensive income after any related reclassification adjustments. - 95 Reclassification adjustments arise, for example, on disposal of a foreign operation (see LKAS 21) and when some hedged forecast cash flows affect profit or loss (see paragraph 6.5.11(d) of SLFRS 9 in relation to cash flow hedges). - 96 Reclassification adjustments do not arise on changes in revaluation surplus recognised in accordance with LKAS 16 or LKAS 38 or on remeasurements of defined benefit plans recognised in accordance with LKAS 19.
 These components are recognised in other comprehensive income and are not reclassified to profit or loss in subsequent periods.
 Changes in revaluation surplus may be transferred to retained earnings in subsequent periods as the asset is used or when it is derecognised (see LKAS 16 and LKAS 38).
+In accordance with SLFRS 9, reclassification adjustments do not arise if a cash flow hedge or the accounting for the time value of an option (or the forward element of a forward contract or the foreign currency basis spread of a financial instrument) result in amounts that are removed from the cash flow hedge reserve or a separate component of equity, respectively, and included directly in the initial cost or other carrying amount of an asset or a liability.
+These amounts are directly transferred to assets or liabilities.